aionnetwork/aion-docs/kernel/web3-access/web3-js/web3-eth-utils.md

 # web3-eth-utils

-This package provides utility functions for Aion dapps and other web3.js packages.
+This package provides utility functions for Aion dApps and other web3.js packages.

 ## randomHex